SpiderOak/flow-ldap/README.md

 - Two modes of operation, `daemon/server` and `client`:
   - The `server` mode starts a daemon in the background, it performs the following operations:
     - LDAP account polling (via LDAP Group/OU listing).
-    - Flow domain account management.
+    - Semaphor domain account management.
     - Provides an HTTP JSON-RPC API.
   - The `client` mode communicates with the daemon server via the HTTP JSON-RPC API.